 An outline of the file structure which is used in bot-written applications.

-While many files are controlled by the contents of the What is an entity diagram?, The User Interface Diagram and Using the Security Diagram diagrams, there exists a base high-level file structure that remains consistent for all apps.
+While many files are controlled by the contents of the Entity, The User Interface Diagram and Using the Security Diagram diagrams, there exists a base high-level file structure that remains consistent for all apps.

 This file structure is consistent across both C#Bot and SpringBot.